GorgeousEver/Unity_BoxRacer/README.md

 2. Put all stuffs update about physics into FixedUpdate(), this function has a fixed timestep

 3. Using RigidBody.AddForce() can craete more real movement

+4. Add phisics material to a object to perform phisics properties